dlorent/teleport/docs/5.0/preview/database-access.md

 ### Start Database Service with Config File

-Below is the example of a database service configuration file that proxies a single AWS Aurora database:
+Below is an example of a database service configuration file that proxies a single AWS Aurora database:

 ```yaml